-There is strong evidence of an association between AD, food sensitization, and FA[26].
-In around one third of the patients with AD, FA is present, especially in those with early onset, severe and persistent phenotype[2,27,28].
-Allergen sensitization in AD patients has been also shown to increase the risk of developing FA[29].
+There is strong evidence of an association between AD, food sensitization, and FA [26].
+FA is present in around one third of patients with AD, especially in those with the early-onset, severe, and persistent phenotype [2,27,28].
+Allergen sensitization in AD patients has also been shown to increase the risk of developing FA [29].

-In most cases, AD precedes food sensitization and FA, however, it has been shown that it is not the only trajectory in FA.
-FLG mutations, linked to AD, have been associated independently with the development of FA and the persistence of allergy[30].
-It has also been suggested that atopic mothers may passively sensitize their children in utero, allowing food allergic reactions during the perinatal period without prior contact with the allergen[31].
-These scenarios diverge from the classical allergic march, supporting that FA may have a different trajectory than the classic one preceded by AD.
+In most cases, AD precedes food sensitization and FA, although it is not the only trajectory in FA.
+FLG mutations, which are associated with AD, have been independently associated with the development of FA and the persistence of allergy [30].
+It has also been suggested that atopic mothers may passively sensitize their children in utero, enabling allergic reactions to food during the perinatal period despite no prior contact with the allergen [31].
+These scenarios diverge from the classic allergic march, supporting the hypothesis that the trajectory of FA differs from the classic trajectory preceded by AD.

-Concerning respiratory allergy, a European birth cohort study that analyzed the impact of pregnancy in rural or industrial settings showed that children with early-onset AD (first 2 years of life) had a higher risk of airway allergic symptoms.
-Especially those children who already had FA[28].
+Concerning respiratory allergy, a European birth cohort study that analyzed the impact of pregnancy in rural and industrial settings showed that children with early-onset AD (first 2 years of life) had a higher risk of airway allergic symptoms, especially in those who already had FA [28].

-There is epidemiologic evidence that EoE is also part of the allergic march conditions[32].
-Two facts link this disease with the allergic march: the worsening of EoE symptoms due to exposure to aeroallergens in allergic patients, together with the associated risk posed by the presence of the other components of the allergic march[3].
-While the presence of EoE and AR are reciprocally positively associated[33,34], the rest of the allergic conditions appear to be independently and cumulative associated with a subsequent EoE diagnosis.
-This is especially associated with the presence of FA (HR 9.1)[33], and also with specific allergens' sensitizations such as egg, milk and shellfish allergies[3].
-Regarding EoE "position" in the sequence of the allergic march, the maximum incidence of this disease occurs coincident with that of AR and after the peak of AD, FA, and asthma[33].
+There is epidemiologic evidence that EoE is also part of the allergic march [32], as a result of the worsening of EoE symptoms due to exposure to aeroallergens in allergic patients and the associated risk posed by the presence of the other components of the allergic march [3].
+While the presence of EoE and AR are reciprocally and positively associated [33,34], the remaining allergic conditions appear to be independently and cumulatively associated with a subsequent diagnosis of EoE, which is in turn specifically associated with the presence of FA (HR, 9.1) [33] and with sensitization to specific allergens, such as egg, milk, and shellfish [3].
+Regarding the position of EoE in the sequence of the allergic march, the maximum incidence of this disease is observed alongside that of AR and after the peak of AD, FA, and asthma [33].